kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

 Now we can get to the fun part, plotting our nmds data!
-We'll use ggplot2 which you should already be familiar with from <a href="https://ourcodingclub.github.io/tutorials/datavis/" target="_blank">previous coding club tutorials</a>.
-Here we will use all of the same ggplot2 functions you have already learned about, so this section should be relatively straightforward.
+We'll use ggplot2 for this.
+If you are not familiar with using this package, dont worry!
+We already have a tutorial covering all the basics <a href="https://ourcodingclub.github.io/tutorials/datavis/" target="_blank">here</a>.
+Here we will use all of the same ggplot2 functions covered in this previous tutorial, so this section should be relatively straightforward.
 ```
 # Basic nmds
 (nmds.plot.barents <- ggplot(site.scrs, aes(x=NMDS1, y=NMDS2)) +